 What skills have you learned and developed in your time at AOS?

-What’s been your favourite/most rewarding experience while part of the AOS team?
+What’s been your favourite / most rewarding experience while being part of the AOS team?

-How do you feel your work at AOS contributed to you successfully being offered a role with the firm?
+How do you feel your work at AOS contributed to you successfully being offered a role with Teach for Australia?

 How can other coaches make the best use of their time with AOS to develop their skills?